Install extrepo if you already haven't

 With this we can bring XMPP to the level of other popular instant messaging applications like Matrix and whatsapp.
 It is extremely easy to setup.
 This part is optional, but it can make XMPP more normie-friendly if you plan on moving family members and friends over to XMPP.

-Then we can add the following line to you prosody config file to enable file uploads:
+Add the following line to your prosody config file to enable file uploads:

 Component "uploads.example.org" "http_file_share"